Recycling in the United States: Chinese recycling industry restrictions

-For most of the early twenty-first century, China was the main destination for the world's scrap material.
+For most of the early twenty-first century, China was the main destination for the world's waste material.
 This resulted from a combination of factors, including the growing need for metal, paper and plastics in China's expanding industry, lax environmental regulations, cheap labor, and inexpensive shipping using containers that would otherwise be returned to China empty.
 In the United States, this resulted in a strong market for many scrap commodities and allowed local recycling programs to come close to breaking even economically or even to turn a small profit.
 That situation abruptly changed in 2017 when China announced its ‘’’National Sword’’’ program which banned many scrap imports and imposed strict quality standards on others, starting in February 2018.
 Acceptable limits for contamination in imported waste were cut from 5-10 percent to 0.5 percent.
 Since then almost no plastic scrap has been exported to China from the United States and shipments of metal and paper scrap have been sharply reduced.
 Scrap plastic imports dropped from 3.5 million metric tons in 2017 to 21,300 metric tons in the first half of 2018.
 As a result, scrap prices in the US have plummeted.
 The US recycling industry is responding by investing in better sorting equipment to attempt to meet the National Sword standards and by developing new market for waste materials both within the US and in other countries, including Southeast Asia and India.
 However several countries in Southeast Asia have announced their own restrictions on recycling.